The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 For inputs using arbitrary scripts (not standard addresses),

-use a descriptor in the format sh(MINISCRIPT)
+use a descriptor in the format sh(MINISCRIPT) or tr(MINISCRIPT).

 Indicates if the transaction is a Segwit transaction.
 If a transaction isSegwitTx, a single byte is then also required for non-witness inputs to encode the length of the empty witness stack: encodeLength(0) + 0 = 1 Read more: https://gist.github.com/junderw/b43af3253ea5865ed52cb51c200ac19c?permalink_comment_id=4760512#gistcomment-4760512

-Sets this output as an input of the provided psbt
+Sets this output as an input of the provided psbt and updates the

-locktime if required by the descriptor.
+psbt locktime if required by the descriptor.

-are mandatory.
-Include txHex
+psbt and vout are mandatory.
+Include txHex as well.
+The pair

-define the transaction and output number this instance
+vout and txHex define the transaction and output number this instance

 pertains to.

-Though not advised, for Segwit inputs you can pass txId
+Though not advised, for Segwit inputs you can pass txId and value

-.
-If doing so, ensure value
+in lieu of txHex.
+If doing so, ensure value accuracy to avoid

 potential fee attacks -